jitendradp/ABIS-OS-Beta/README.md

 2. cd to "/prisma" and run "npm install"
 3. cd to "/yoga-server" and run "npm install"
 4. cd to "/frontend" and run "npm install"
-5. Get the prisma server up and running by using the docker-compose.yml or by any other means _run "cd /prisma", then "docker-compose up"._
+5. Get the prisma server up and running by using the docker-compose.yml or by any other means (The config of prisma is in the docker-compose.yml in root directory AbisStarterkit)
+_run "cd /prisma", then "docker-compose up"._
 6. Deploy the prisma data model:
 _run "cd /prisma", then "prisma deploy"_